Romanian Air Force: Post-1989

 In 1990, the last MiG-15 fighters were retired from the 49th Aviation Regiment, located in Ianca.
 In 1992, production of the IAR-93 was stopped following the start of the Yugoslav Civil Wars.
 The last IAR-93s were retired in 1998.
 By 1 June 1995 the Air Force dropped the communist era regimental system in favor of a system consisting of Air Bases, Groups and Squadrons.

-Due to financial constraints, being unable to purchase new fighers, the Romanian Air Force decided to invest in the upgrade of the MiG-21 fighters.
+Due to financial constraints, being unable to purchase new fighters, the Romanian Air Force decided to invest in the upgrade of the MiG-21 fighters.
 Following a competition between several companies, the Israeli company Elbit was chosen, and the MiG-21M and MF/MF-75 versions were selected.
 The program was originally called the "DD program" as a tribute to the fighter pilot and writer Doru Davidovici, who died in a MiG-21 crash in 1989.
 The upgrade program was later renamed to "Lancer", designated as "LanceR" with capital "R" in Romania.
 The first flight of an upgraded MiG, a LanceR 'A' ground attack variant, took place on 22 August 1995.

 The Romanian MiG-29 fleet was also intended to undergo modernization under a project named "Sniper" done by DASA, Aerostar and Elbit.
 The first flight took place on 5 May 2000 and the prototype was presented at ILA 2000.
 However, the modernization project was canceled due to various reasons and the MiG-29s were retired.

 Following its entry into the Partnership for Peace program in 1994, Romania started cooperating with other countries with the goal of eventually joining NATO.
 For this, Romanian Air Force aircraft participated in many local or abroad exercises and airshows.
 Before joining NATO, the 86th Group at Borcea started to convert into a NATO compatible unit by making improvements to the base's infrastructure, allowing its pilots to fly a fair amount of training hours and work according to NATO procedures.